happy-yudetamago/yudetamago-esp-wroom-32/README.md

 To config SSID, and objectId.

-1. [yudetamago]  Power on with button x
+1. [yudetamago]  Power on with button 1

+### OTA(Over The Air) Mode

+To upload the firmware over the air.

+1. [yudetamago]  Power on with buttons 1 and 2

 ### Normal Mode

 To show yudetamago state, and to change yudetamago state.

-1. [yudetamago]  Power on without button x
+1. [yudetamago]  Power on with no buttons

 ## CommandLineAPI